wtchen/datatools-ui/docs/user/managing-users.md

 ![screenshot](../img/password-reset-logged-in.png)

-**Note:** if you do receive a password reset email within a few minutes, please check your spam/junk folder.
+**Note:** if you don't receive a password reset email within a few minutes, please check your spam/junk folder.